minmmwin/Databases-and-SQL-for-Data-Science-with-Python/README.md

 # Databases-and-SQL-for-Data-Science-with-Python
-Introduction to Databases and Basic SQL, Advanced SQL,  Accessing Databases using Python
+Introduction to Databases and Basic SQL
+Advanced SQL
+Accessing Databases using Python